Sniffing/NetworkMe/README.md

 > There are problems when loading iages.
 Though we use a third party library (smart image), it does still cause jumping in the image view.

+> There were also a various amount of API keys that have been used throughout the project, they are most likely static      variables and can easily be identified to change.

+> There has been use of a singleton and after some though, this may not be the best way to design the various API
+  Handlers in the project, this may want to be reconsidered.

 The scope for this project can be infinitely large and has many challenges, mainly concerning the APIs and their limitations.